menu

 Demographics

 The people who call North Buena Vista home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Buena Vista residents report their race to be White.
-Important ancestries of people in North Buena Vista include German, English, Scottish, Austrian, and Czech.
+Important ancestries of people in North Buena Vista include German, English, Scottish, Austrian, and Norwegian.

 The most common language spoken in North Buena Vista is English.
 Other important languages spoken here include Polish and African languages.